Pop Up Outlet Countertop Requirements to Meet NEC Code 406.5E

 Must pass UL’s countertop spill test requirement

-NEC has designed a series of spill tests that allow the pop up to meet either 2014, 2017, or 2020 NEC Code 406.5E.
-The 2014 version must pass an 8oz spill test, the 2017 and 2020 version must pass a ½ gallon spill test.
+NEC has designed a series of spill tests that allow the pop up to meet either 2014, 2017, 2020, and 2023 NEC Code 406.5E.
+The 2014 version must pass an 8oz spill test, the 2017, 2020, and 2023 version must pass a ½ gallon spill test.
 The pop up must pass one of the below UL spill tests to be certified. *Check with your electrician to see what requirements are needed to meet your state and local code.

 -UL 111